Kaupapa

 2024 Otago University College of Education Creative New Zealand Children's Writer in Residence Fellow

-2024 NZ Children and Young Adult Book Awards finalist, Junior Fiction category – Lopini the Legend (mid-grade fiction novel)
+2024 NZ Children and Young Adult Book Awards finalist, Junior Fiction category – Lopini the Legend (mid-grade novel)

 2023 New Zealand Book Awards for Children and Young Adults judge